 Associate Faculty, Curriculum and Instruction

 Brad Hutchinson has been a pioneering educator for 32 years in the Abbotsford School District.
-Brad has been a District Principal for past 12 years after teaching Chemistry, Physics and Mathematics at W.J.
+Brad has been a District Principal for the past 12 years after teaching Chemistry, Physics, and Mathematics at W.J.
 Mouat Secondary in Abbotsford B.C.
-HIs role involves creating and nurturing blended learning projects around the district as well as shepherding the Abbotsford Virtual School, a distributed learning school at the forefront of online and blended learning in the province.
+His role involves creating and nurturing blended learning projects around the district as well as shepherding the Abbotsford Virtual School, a distributed learning school at the forefront of online and blended learning in the province.

 - Technology Tools & Information (EEA 534)

 - 2006-present: Principal & Vice-Principal, Abbotsford Virtual School

 - 1987-2006: Physics and Chemistry Teacher, Virtual School Program Coordinator, W.J.
 Mouat Secondary School

 - 1992-1994: Lab Instructor, University College of The Fraser Valley

 - 1985-1987: Physics and Chemistry teacher, Lorne Jenkins High School

 - Master of Arts (Curriculum and Instruction), University of British Columbia, 1998